 - explicit and implicit high-order Runge-Kutta time integrators,

-- solvers for nonlinear problems (Newton) and for single linearly constrained quadratic minimization problems.
+- solvers for nonlinear problems (Newton, HiOp) and for single linearly constrained quadratic minimization problems.

 MFEM includes a number of well-documented example codes that can be used as tutorials, as well as simple starting points for user applications.
 Some of the included example codes are: